mdjnewman/av-gear-sale/index.md

 ### Le Maitre Global smoke fluid (approximately 18L)

 Produces a thick, white, practically odourless smoke with a long hang time.
 Water based fluid is safe for a variety of uses.
+In a bulk 25L container with a tap which allows smaller containers or a fogger to be filled easily.

 * Resources
     * [Le Maitre Product page](http://www.lemaitreltd.com/p/Global-Smoke-Fluid/cl53b0JVC04)